-The Galapagos; The Intersection of Nature & Luxury
+The Intersection of Nature and Luxury in the Galapagos

 The sleeping baby sea lion doesn’t budge as I take its picture, although its mother raises a wary eye.
 A pair of blue-footed boobies shelter their newborn as I pass and, farther down the path, I give a wide berth to bull sea lions fighting for dominance.
 Welcome to the Galapagos Islands—where up-close encounters with an amazing array of wildlife are a daily occurrence.